UNIVERSITY of WISCONSIN-MADISON

 Important!

-• Treat forms 222 as if they are controlled substances, keeping both used and unused forms in a securely locked area.
+• Treat Forms 222 as if they are controlled substances, keeping both used and unused forms in a securely locked area.

 • Follow the instructions on the back of the form VERY carefully.
 Vendors will return forms with even the slightest errors.